akreutzer82/cchcs-data-viz/r_tidy_basics.md

 I will use R and RStudio to create different plots in next week’s Lunch & Learn.
 I will provide all code and output in a separate document before the Lunch & Learn in case you would like to follow along or try the code on your own.
+You can copy and paste the code into RStudio.

 **Click**
 [here](https://rstudio-education.github.io/hopr/starting.html "How to install R & RStudio")